Welcome

 SQE1 Syllabus

-• The prosecution's initial duty to disclose unused material that might undermine its case or assist the defence.
+• The prosecution’s duty to disclose unused material that might reasonably be considered capable of undermining its case or assisting the case for the accused (including the objective test for such material).

-• Specific requirements relating to the disclosure of alibi defences.
+• Specific statutory requirements surrounding the disclosure of an alibi defence, including witness details and investigative consequences.

 Test Your Knowledge